josefmicak/remote-control/README.md

 *Languages used: HTML, CSS, JavaSscript, PHP*

 Provides a way to perform remote key presses using a website.
-It's not required to use all the files included in this part, the only required file is *sendKeyStroke.PHP*.
+It's not required to use all the files included in this part, the only required file is *sendKeyStroke.php*.

 ## Watch part